stevob14/passivecash/index.md

 ### Savings Bonds

-If you are looking for a safe place to protect your cash from inflation, I savings bonds are a great option.
-I bonds pay a fixed rate of interest that changes with inflation.
+I savings bonds are a great option if you are looking for a safe place to protect your cash from inflation.
 You can find more information and purchase I bonds at [TreasuryDirect](https://www.treasurydirect.gov/savings-bonds/i-bonds/).

 ### Treasury Bills

-Treasury Bills(T-Bills) are U.S. goverment securities that can be purchased through either a broker/bank or directly from [TreasuryDirect](https://www.treasurydirect.gov/marketable-securities/treasury-bills/).
+Treasury Bills(T-Bills) are U.S. government securities that can be purchased through either a broker/bank or directly from [TreasuryDirect](https://www.treasurydirect.gov/marketable-securities/treasury-bills/).
 From my understanding, you are essentially loaning money to the government that they then use to fund public projects.
 The government promises to pay you back your loan plus interest earned.
 T-Bills are backed by the U.S. government.
-Interest is payed upon maturity and unlike CDs, interest is tax exempt from state and local income taxes.
+Interest is paid upon maturity; unlike CDs, interest is tax-exempt from state and local income taxes.
 During a recession, T-Bills are a safe option for parking your cash.

 ### Earn Interest on Crypto

-Earning interest on cryptocurrency is a fairly new opportunity that can be compared to earning interest in a traditional bank.
-If you currently hold cryptocurrency like Bitcoin or ETH, you could be taking advantage of services that offer to pay you interest on your holdings.
+Earning interest on cryptocurrency is a relatively new opportunity compared to making interest in a traditional bank.
+If you currently hold cryptocurrencies like Bitcoin or ETH, you could be taking advantage of services that offer to pay you interest on your holdings.
 There are two types of services called CeFi and DeFi.
-CeFi or centralized finance is a type of financial service that is comparable to a traditional bank.
+CeFi or centralized finance, is a type of financial service comparable to a traditional bank.
 Users are putting their trust in the business offering the financial service.
 DeFi or decentralized finance is a new type of financial service that works autonomously.
 Users are putting their trust in technology when using a DeFi service.

 #### CeFi